Frequently Asked Questions (FAQ)

 Everything you ever wanted to know about Down Under Visa

-We are Registered Migration Agents (RMA), registered with MARA (Migration Agents Registration Authority, which is run by the Department of Immigration and Citizenship) in Australia.
+We are Registered Migration Agents (RMA), registered with MARA (Migration Agents Registration Authority, which is run by the Department of Immigration and Border Protection) in Australia.
 Our MARN (Migration Agents Registration Number) is 0959797.
 It is illegal in Australia to give migration advice unless you are an RMA, so yes it’s a form of licensing.
 So yes, we are.

 You don’t!
 You’re free to do all of this yourself if you wish.
 However, you do this at your own risk.
 And in about 90% of cases we manage to stop a client from doing something that would have caused them problems with their applications, maybe even a refusal.
 You are also free to defend yourself in court, or treat your own medical problems.
 However, you are missing out on the services of an experienced professional who has been through this process many times before.
 What price do you put on your future, or the future of your loved one?